michael-wall/mock-proxy-objects/README.md

 - The sample is based on the latest available Liferay DXP version (2025.Q3) to showcase the latest Proxy Objects implementation with 'Release' Feature Flag status.
 - The Liferay Workspace is using Liferay DXP 2025.Q3.10 and JDK 21 is expected for compile time and runtime.
 - Liferay DXP 2025.Q3 and onwards use Jakarta...

-## Mock Implementation Limitations ##
-- This mock implementation implements the basic use cases for CRUD (Create, Retrieve, Update and Delete) operations.
-- In addition, server side pagination, sorting and a primitive search has been implemented.
-- Filtering has not been implemented.
-- The request parameters for all of these are passed from Liferay but some are ignored by the implementation.
-- A real world implementation is expected to implement these features.